dongyang/27smiles/source/_posts/2010-03-12-top-tips-to-buying-petrol.markdown

 ## Tip number 4: Process of fuelling a.k.a how to use the pump

 Using a petrol pump is a very simple task but for the simple people out there this simple task somehow becomes a slow and problematic.
-I will explain the simple steps needed for efficient fulling.
+I will explain the simple steps needed for efficient fuelling  .

 * Step 1 - select the payment method, if this your first time using the pump the please read the instructions and memorise them.
 If you  are paying on card just insert your card into the slot (recommended method if not buying other goods), if you're paying by cash then press the button that reads something like "pay at the kiosk".
 * Step 2 - once you have chosen the payment method pick up the fuelling nozzle and insert it into your already opened fuel cap.
 However, do not press the leaver straight away!
 Listen for the machine to start and then wait 5 seconds!
 Only then should you begin.
-* Step 3 - hold the leaver down until you have reached the amount you wish to spend, or until the car is full the pump will stop functioning once it reaches the limit of the tank so please don't try and squeeze those extra few drops out of the pump it's pointless and gains you nothing; who bloody cares if you're under £20 by 3p, donate the change to fucking charity instead of worrying about it.
+* Step 3 - hold the leaver down until you have reached the amount you wish to spend, or until the car is full the pump will stop functioning once it reaches the limit of the tank so please don't try and squeeze those extra few drops out of the pump it's pointless and gains you nothing; who bloody cares if you're under £20 by 3p, donate the change to fucking charity instead of worrying about it.=
 * Step 4 - Lift the nozzle out of the tank and just before it's fully out begin to tilt the end upwards as not to leak fuel down the body of your car!
 No one wants to wait while you clean your stupid mistake.